Nasheor/multi-feed/README.md

 ###### Sandbox Link
 https://5wq8kk63l.csb.app/

-A small fun project which can retrieve tweets posted by a user in Twitter in the last 30 day period and display it in a column feed.
+A small fun project which can retrieve tweets posted by a user in Twitter f9r the last 30 day period and display it in a column feed.

-This web application can also retrieve the top 10 tracks of any artist on Spotify.
-For the time being, I've restricted the functionality of this application to only retrieve tweets from twitter.
-The reason being, the authorization code used to verify a clien't access privilege to the Spotify API is refreshed every few hours and at the time when a user is using this application, the authorization code might have been expired.
+This web application can also retrieve any Spotify artist's top 10 tracks.
+I have limited this application's features for the moment being to obtain only tweets from twitter.
+The reason for this is that the authorization code used to verify that a client does access the Spotify API privilege is refreshed every few hours and the authorization code may have expired at the time a user uses this application.

 If you would like to add the `Spotify` functionality, you can do so by cloning this repository and running the application locally.
 Information on how to set your authorization permissions and generate bearer token can be found [here](https://developer.spotify.com/documentation/general/guides/scopes/)